BlueBrain/gitlab-pipelines/README.md

 With this configuration the GitLab CI will run every time an update is made to a pull request on GitHub.
 It will also run when changes are pushed to the default branch.

-# Limitations

-This section lists a few known limitations of the templates.
-- `SPACK_PACKAGE_DEPENDENCIES` is overriden by the output artifacts of build steps.
-This means if you are building `library` and `application` (that depends on `library`) in your pipeline then setting `SPACK_PACKAGE_DEPENDENCIES` explicitly on `application` will have no effect;
-  it will be overwritten by some `^/hash_of_library_installation` from `library`
-- All build jobs share one Spack installation, this means that if you have multiple build jobs for the same package then they will all try and modify the same recipe (`package.py`).
-This is probably OK unless the build steps have different `SPACK_PACKAGE_REF` values; in that case you should use `needs` relationships to avoid the builds running in parallel.